 Our Low Angle Block Plane is fashioned in such a pleasing shape that it will rapidly become the most used tool in your kit.
 The mouth of the plane is made to take a maximum .008-.010" cut, which is a compromise size suitable for most woodworking.

 The blade is bedded at 12°, making the included cutting angle 37°.
 Blade comes with a 25° flat ground bevel.

-Slightly loosen the pressure of the cap and advance or retract the blade.
+Hold the tool in one hand with your fingers supporting the sole and your thumb on the cap iron just in front of the screw.
+Loosen the spinwheel and, with your thumb still holding the blade and cap, adjust the blade.
 Tighten the spinwheel.
 Do not overtighten.
-You should be able to adjust the blade after loosening the spinwheel about a quarter turn.
+You should be able to adjust the blade after loosening the spinwheel about ¼ turn.

-We use Manganese Bronze the bodies of our Small Block Plane.
+We use Manganese Bronze the bodies.
 Castings are fully stress-relieved, a process that removes inherent stresses and ensures that the tool will remain flat and true.
 The cap is also Manganese Bronze; other parts are Brass and Stainless Steel.

 Materials and workmanship are guaranteed for the life of your tool.
 Call for repairs or replacement parts.
 We are available for advice if you ever have a problem using your tool.